radar/guides/sprockets/sprockets.markdown

       index.find(*args, &amp;block)
     end

-Where the `index` method is defined like this:
+The `index` method for Hike works much like the one for sprockets, where the idea was to provide a cached lookup for the files that its found and provide a mechanism for finding files that it hasn't yet found.
+This method is declared like this: